 A friend of mine once said, “An unexamined faith isn’t a virtue.”
 I think this friend was correct.
 There are far too many people for whom Christianity is more their culture than their faith.
 If Christianity is a person’s culture and not their faith, deconstruction will reveal that.
 I believe that a lot of the problems we see in the Church today are because many, many people claim a faith they don’t hold.
 They like their culture.
 But in reality, Jesus was counter-cultural.
 He was counter-cultural to the religious culture that was rooted in scripture.
 Part of what Jesus did when He was on earth was to help the Jews deconstruct their faith.
 He showed them that their religious culture of rule-keeping wasn’t in line with God’s heart.
 He wanted their love and for them to love others.

 This quote by Simone Weil is terrific, “For it seems to me certain…that one can never wrestle enough with God if one does so out of a pure regard for the truth.
 Christ likes us to prefer the truth to him because, before being Christ, he is truth.
 Even if one turns aside from him to go toward the truth, one will not go far before falling into his arms.”

 I know plenty of people who are at church every Sunday, or more, and who loudly proclaim their Christianity.
-But, the marker of our faith should be our love, and too often these individuals demonstrate very little evidence of love.
+But, the marker of our faith should be our love.
+Too often these individuals demonstrate very little evidence of love.
 Maybe if these folks deconstructed their faith they would find that they enjoy the exclusivity or the moral high ground much more than the God they inadequately claim to represent.